mapperr/trl/README.md

 You don't have `uv` installed?

 ([Here](https://docs.astral.sh/uv/getting-started/installation/)
-is how you can get it .
+is how you can get it)

 Authenticate yourself by putting these variables in you environment: